Bubbling wormholes and matrix models: Introduction

 The paper is organized as follows.
-In Section \ref{section: bubbling wormholes}, we review the construction of bubbling geometries and present the two-cover and four-cover bubbling wormholes.
-In Section \ref{MMbubbling}, we describe the matrix models whose spectral curves match the supergravity harmonic functions.
-In Section \ref{sec: free energy}, we compute the free energy of the delta operator and discuss its bulk interpretation.
-In Section \ref{sec: probe loops}, we analyze probe fundamental strings and Wilson loop operators.
-Details on Gaussian-Penner effective matrix models whose spectral curve coincides with the supergravity harmonic functions are collected in Appendix \ref{appendix: Gaussian-Penner model}.
+In Section \ref{section: bubbling wormholes}, we review the construction of bubbling geometries and present the two-cover and four-cover bubbling wormhole solutions.
+Their properties are determined from the harmonic functions given in eqns.~\eqref{twoboundarysolution} and~\eqref{fourboundarysolutions}.
+In Section~\ref{WilsonLoopreview}, we review the properties of the matrix models that describe $1/2$ BPS Wilson loops in $\mathcal{N}=4$ SYM after performing the supersymmetric localization, and in particular, how the matrix model resolvent can be mapped to the harmonic functions that describe the dual bubbling geometry.
+In Section \ref{MMbubbling}, we analyze the matrix models whose spectral curves match the supergravity harmonic functions.
+In particular we notice that the resolvents of a certain class of Gaussian–Penner matrix models \cite{Tan:1991ay}, discussed in more detail in Appendix~\ref{appendix: Gaussian-Penner model}, lead precicely to the harmonic functions describing the two-cover and four-cover bubbling wormholes.
+Our perspective is that the Gaussian–Penner matrix models constitute an effective matrix model description of such geometries, with the reason being that they do not clarify the rules by which one can compute observables on top of the large-$N$ saddle (for example, one can further insert probe Wilson loops on top of the large-$N$ backreacted saddles, see Section~\ref{sec: probe loops}).
+By contrast, the two-matrix model \eqref{2-cover WH matrix model eigenvalue basis}, together with the coordinate transform \eqref{1-2 coordinate transform}, constitutes our fundamental proposal for how the two-cover bubbling wormhole emerges from two originally decoupled Gaussian matrix models after the insertion of the supersymmetric delta operator \eqref{susicdelta}.
+In Section~\ref{fourcovercyclicdeltas} we generalise this construction to the four-cover case.
+In Section \ref{sec: free energy}, we compute the free energy of the delta operator and discuss its bulk interpretation, specifically the properties of the resulting negative energy source.
+In Section \ref{sec: probe loops}, we analyze probe fundamental strings and Wilson loop operators and show how the results from the bulk computations are in agreement with those from the dual (multi) matrix model (including the delta-operator insertions).
+Further details on the Gaussian-Penner effective matrix models whose spectral curve coincides with the supergravity harmonic functions are collected in Appendix \ref{appendix: Gaussian-Penner model}.